cgenardini/se_project_aroundtheus/README.md

 - All images downloaded from Figma.

+**JavaScript**

+- cards rendered through js
+- modal button activated/deactivated using buttons
+- form submit updated user information on profile and renders value in the form input

 **Updates**

-- Buttons need to be activated so user can edit personal information and add new content.
+- Add button need to be activated so user can add new content and change user profile picture.

 **Live**